Montgomery College: Germantown

 In 2011, the Montgomery College Germantown Campus started to expand with the addition of the Life Sciences Park which features the new Holy Cross Germantown Hospital.
 In 2014, the Germantown Campus add a new Bioscience Education Center which features wet labs, a detached greenhouse complex, and a meeting/conference center.
 In 2021, the first phase of an addition and renovation to the Science and Applied Studies Building was completed, and the building was renamed after the former college president, DeRionne P. Pollard, following her departure from the college earlier that year.
 In April 2024, The Hughes announced to open 140,000 square-foot manufacturing facility in the Pinkney Innovation Complex for Science and Technology on the Montgomery College campus.

 Other locations

 Montgomery College has multiple off-campus sites across the county for administrative offices, workforce development services, and community engagement.

-Workforce Development Centers

-The college is leasing space in two different office buildings to provide Workforce Development courses and services.
+The college leases space in two different office buildings to provide Workforce Development courses and services.
 One of these centers is located in an office building to the south of Westfield Wheaton Mall, and the other is located in Gaithersburg.

-Community Engagement Centers

-The college's Office of Community Engagement has offices in the Gaithersburg Library, and at the Ethiopian Community Engagement Center in Silver Spring.
+The college's Office of Community Engagement has offices in the Gaithersburg Library and at the Ethiopian Community Engagement Center in Silver Spring.